 Lower Pierce Reservoir Park

-Lower Peirce Reservoir, Singapore’s second oldest nature reserve, was established in 1912 on the upper reaches of the Kallang River.
+Lower Peirce Reservoir, Singapore’s second-oldest nature reserve, was established in 1912 in the upper reaches of the Kallang River.
 As you go down the route, you’ll be surrounded by lush woods that stretch to the lake.
-There’s even a pier nearby if you want to grab some alone time with your loved ones or capture some money photos of a spectacular sunset Singapore.
+There’s even a pier nearby if you want to grab some alone time with your loved ones or capture some money photos of a spectacular sunset in Singapore.
 Take bus 163, 167, 169, 855, or 980 to the Sembawang Hill Food Court bus stop and walk down Old Upper Thomson Road to the reservoir.

 Punggol Waterway Park